nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 - In the context of **React and JavaScript**, managing files and directories or interacting with the operating system is typically handled differently than in Python.

 - JavaScript, **being primarily a language that runs in the browser**, has limited direct access to the operating system for security reasons.
 However, there are several ways and libraries that can help achieve similar functionality:

+### 🟢 Node.js (File System Module):

+- When JavaScript is used in a server-side environment like Node.js, you can use the built-in fs module **(File System)** to manipulate files and directories on the server's file system.